Cornea Diseases / Cornea Damage Symptoms and Treatment

 healthy cornea profile

 The cornea is the eye’s outermost layer.
-It is the clear, domeshaped surface that covers the front of the eye.
+It is the clear, dome-shaped surface that covers the front of the eye.
 It plays an important role in focusing your vision as it is responsible for transmitting light into the back of the eye.

-What causes cornea problems?
+What are the main causes of cornea problems?

 Eye disease and injuries, aside from leading to potentially lengthy and expensive emergency room and / or hospital visits, can damage the cornea.
 Here are some common eye problems that can lead to a damaged cornea: